 Fortune Magazine Review

 Fortune is a bi-weekly magazine that concentrates on general business issues.
-Their focus areas are listed below (the share of their content in each area is in prenthesis):
+Their focus areas are listed below (the share of their content in each area is in parenthesis):

 - Business (60%)